harness/developer-hub/kb/cloud-cost-management/cloud-cost-management-faqs.md

 Right now, the policy only identifies potential RDS instances for resize.
 Earlier we had a resize action associated with the policy but since it is not currently supported by custodian, we have removed it.

-#### Do we support showing GCP reccomendations ?
+#### Do we support showing GCP VM recommendations?

-As of now we don't support showing GCP recommnedations
+As of now we don't support showing GCP recommendations

 #### We are not able to see recommendations section in some perspectives ?

-Currently, recommnedations section is only visible in perspective made through clusters
+Currently, recommendations section is only visible in perspective where data source is Kubernetes

-#### When I create a JIRA ticket from a recommendation, will that recommendations automatically come in the applied recommendations tab once the JIRA status of the ticket is set to done ?
+#### When I create a JIRA ticket from a recommendation, will that recommendation automatically come in the applied recommendations tab once the JIRA status of the ticket is set to done ?

-Yes, as soon as you change the JIRA status of a ticket created for a partiucular recommnedation and change it's status to done, that particular recommendation will automatically start appearing in applied recommendations tab
+Yes, as soon as you change the JIRA status of a ticket created for a particular recommendation and change it's status to done, that particular recommendation will automatically start appearing in applied recommendations tab

-#### Do we provide the facility to add custom policies to get Asset Optimization Recommendation ?
+#### Do we provide the facility to add custom policies to generate Asset Governance Recommendation ?

-Yes we do provide the facility to add custom policies to get Asset Optimization Recommendation.
-You can connect with our team and let us know the policies, we will hook those policies into our backend to generate recommnedations.
+Yes we do provide the facility to add custom policies to generate Asset Governance Recommendation.
+You can connect with our team and let us know the policies, we will hook those policies into our backend to generate recommendations.

 #### Do we support any method to retrieve Kafka recommendations ?